Center for Diabetes Translation Research

 - Dr. Yvette Roubideaux (Core Director), NCAI Policy Research Center

-The Washington University CDTR is supported by a grant from the National Institute of Diabetes and Digestive and Kidney Disorders, P30DK092950.
+The Washington University in St. Louis CDTR is supported by a grant from the National Institute of Diabetes and Digestive and Kidney Disorders, P30DK092950.

 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Diabetes and Digestive and Kidney Disorders.